Viswas-GA/RedisDemo/README.md

 @CachePut → updates both DB + Redis.
 @CacheEvict → removes from Redis when deleted.

-1. Check running containers=>docker ps
-2.Check all containers (including stopped ones)=>docker ps -a 3.If you just want to start the existing one=>docker start my-redis 4.If you want to remove the old one and create new=>docker rm -f my-redis 4.To run=>docker run --name my-redis -d -p 6379:6379 redis 5.Run redis-cli inside container=>docker exec -it my-redis redis-cli

 # 1. Check running containers
 docker ps
 # 2. Check all containers (including stopped ones)
 docker ps -a
 # 3. Start the existing one
 docker start my-redis
 # 4. Remove the old one and create new
 docker rm -f my-redis
 # 5. Run a new Redis container
 docker run --name my-redis -d -p 6379:6379 redis
 # 6. Run redis-cli inside container
 docker exec -it my-redis redis-cli